HHS/TANF-app/docs/Technical-Documentation/Configuration-Management-Plan.md

 ### When should a PR be created?

-The use of work-in-progress or [Draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/) PRs is encouraged.
+The use of work-in-progress or [Draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/) is encouraged.
 If you create a work-in-progress PR, you might also make it plain in the PR name with a `[WIP]` prefix.

 ### Should PRs be assigned?